Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Summary and Conclusions

 Positive MAE values in the bct region indicate a uniaxial magnetocrystalline anisotropy and show a broad maximum around medium Co concentration ($x \simeq 0.5$).
 The calculated course of MAE as a function of Co concentration is in very good quantitative agreement with experimental data, which is a noteworthy improvement over effective medium methods.
 The magnetic hardness of many configurations exceeds the conventional limit of 0.5 for magnetically semi-hard materials but does not exceed 0.9, remaining below the limit for hard magnetic materials.
 In addition, for relatively low Co concentrations, on the order of 25\%, we have identified a number of energetically stable structures with high MAE values and potential economic significance.

 The calculated mixing enthalpy of considered Fe\nobreakdash-Co\nobreakdash-C alloys is the lowest at around 50\% Co concentration.
-Moreover, the general trends indicate that higher values of MAE (and magnetic hardness) correlate with more negative values of mixing enthalpy, which It shows the better structural stability of high-MAE atomic configurations.
+Moreover, the general trends indicate that higher values of MAE (and magnetic hardness) correlate with more negative values of mixing enthalpy.
+It shows that better structural stability coincides with high MAE.
+Magnetocrystalline anisotropy energy values we obtain are comparable to the computationally derived MAE values of other C-, B-, and N-doped \feco{} systems, and slightly lower than both, experimentally and computationally obtained values for tetragonally strained undoped \feco{}.
+Energy-wise, the C-doping only slightly shifts mixing enthalpy towards less preferable values, and the energetically worst-case atomic arrangements decline mixing enthalpy maximally by a factor of two.
+It indicates maintaining relatively good structure stability and magnetic properties regardless of the atomic configuration.

 A significant part of the discussion is devoted to determining the effect of ordering on the magnetic properties of the compositions under consideration.
 We focus on the Bethe and Warren-Cowley short-range ordering parameters and the ordering parameter towards the arbitrarily chosen B2 (CsCl) structure.
-In the largest range of values of the Bethe short-range ordering parameter, its increase correlates with an increase in MAE, while for the highest values of the parameter (above 0.2) we no longer track correlation.
+In the largest range of values of the Bethe short-range ordering parameter, its increase correlates with an increase in MAE, while for the highest values of the parameter (above 0.2), we no longer track correlation.
 Furthermore, we observe no significant correlation between MAE and the value of the Warren-Cowley short-range ordering parameter and the ordering parameter towards the B2 structure.
 The direct neighborhood of the impurity dominates MAE value dependencies.
 On the contrary, we see a clear decrease in the value of the enthalpy of mixing (higher stability) as short-range and long-range ordering parameters increase.